Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 3. Right ventricular failure (with increased pulmonary pressure and the development of pneumosclerosis).

 What is emphysema?
-Symptoms and treatment this disease pretty serious.
-It is accompanied by shortness of breath heavy cough, respiratory failure.
-The disease affects the heart and lungs, so if left untreated, the likelihood of death is high.
+Symptoms and treatment of this disease pretty serious.
+It is accompanied by shortness of breath, heavy cough, respiratory failure.
+The disease affects the heart and lungs, so if left untreated, there is a high probability of death.

 Description of the disease

-Emphysema is a disease in which the alveoli in the lungs begin to expand.
-Walls this body are destroyed.
-Therefore, lung tissue completely changes in structure.
-This disease can be attributed to obstructive diseases, just like bronchitis with asthmatic syndrome and asthma.
+Pulmonary emphysema is a disease in which the alveoli in the lungs begin to expand.
+Walls of this body are destroyed.
+Therefore, the lung tissue completely changes in structure.
+This disease can be classified as an obstructive disease, just like bronchitis with asthmatic syndrome and asthma.

-WITH Greek the word "emphysema" is translated as "swelling".
-It most often affects the elderly, as well as men.
+WITH Greek language The word “emphysema” is translated as “bloating.”
+Most often it affects older people, as well as men.
 The disease has no acute course, it is chronic.
-It should also be noted that it is always rapidly and strongly progressing.
+It should also be noted that it always progresses quickly and greatly.

-Due to the fact that the inflammation lasts quite a long time, and also narrow Airways, lung tissue does not stretch, so after exhalation, air remains that should have been expelled.
+Due to the fact that inflammation lasts quite a long time, and also narrows respiratory tract, the lung tissue does not stretch, so after exhalation there remains air that should have come out.

 Types of emphysema

-Before considering the methods of treating emphysema, it is necessary to pay attention to what types of it people can suffer from.
-The disease can be localized and diffuse.
-In the first case, all the lungs will be affected, in the second, only some parts.
+Before considering treatment methods for emphysema, it is necessary to pay attention to what types of emphysema people may suffer from.
+The disease can be localized or diffuse.
+In the first case, all the lungs will be affected, in the second - only some parts.
 If we consider diffuse type, then the entire tissue is affected, so a person may experience bronchitis.

-• Distinguish senile, which develops due to the age of a person.
+• There are senile diseases, which develop due to a person’s age.
 In this case, the tissues are not destroyed, but only slightly deformed.

 • The most common form is vesicular.
-It should be noted that she is one of dangerous forms, since all changes are irreversible.
-Therefore, the treatment of emphysema in this case will be quite difficult.
+It should be noted that she is one of dangerous forms, since with it all changes are irreversible.
+Therefore, treatment of emphysema in this case will be quite difficult.

-• The interstitial form is characterized by the fact that when it accumulates air under the pleura.
+• The interstitial form is characterized by the fact that air accumulates under the pleura.
 This is due to the fact that the bronchi begin to rupture.
-It is not uncommon for lung tissue to swell after a lung is removed from a person, or after an asthma attack.
+Lung tissue often swells after a person's lung is removed, or after an asthma attack.

-• The vicarious form is different in that one section of the lung increases, and the second remains normal, while the alveoli are also in perfect order.
+• The vicarious form is distinguished by the fact that one part of the lung enlarges, while the second remains normal, while the alveoli are also in perfect order.

-• The last form is Macleod's syndrome.
+• The last form is MacLeod syndrome.
 It differs in that a person develops inflammation, the cause of which cannot be identified.
 Vessels and tissues are affected only on one side.

 Causes of the disease

-The causes of emphysema can be called asthma and any other diseases that have an obstructive type.
-Quite often, such diseases can be caused by smoking, while passive too.
+The reasons for the development of emphysema can be called asthma and any other diseases that are of an obstructive type.
+Often such diseases can be caused by smoking, including passive smoking.
 If a person is constantly under the influence of any toxins, then the likelihood of developing emphysema is also huge.
-If the microcirculation in the lung tissue is disturbed, then, most likely, a person develops emphysema.
-Influenced similar factors the lungs begin to be damaged, respectively, it is difficult for them to fill with air and remove it.
-The disease is constantly progressing, so over time, the branches of the bronchi will stick together.
-In this case, emphysema is treated surgically.
-Cysts may form and lung tissue swells.
-When the first ones rupture, the person develops a pneumothorax.
-In patients who suffer a similar disease, the lungs resemble a sponge with large pores.
+If microcirculation in the lung tissue is impaired, then most likely a person develops emphysema.
+Under the influence similar factors the lungs begin to be damaged, and accordingly, it is difficult for them to fill with air and remove it.
+The disease is constantly progressing, so over time the branches of the bronchi will stick together.
+In this case, pulmonary emphysema is treated surgically.
+Cysts may form and the lung tissue may swell.
+When the first ones rupture, the person develops pneumothorax.
+In patients who suffer similar disease, the lungs resemble a sponge with large pores.

 Symptoms

-Among the symptoms of emphysema, weight loss, stoop, protrusion of the dimples that are located above the collarbones, problems with listening to breathing, barrel-shaped chest, and severe shortness of breath should be noted.
-If we are talking about the development of diffuse emphysema in adults (its treatment is rather complicated), then on the x-ray you can see that the diaphragm is too low, and the zone of the lungs is too transparent.
-The heart changes its position, it becomes more vertical, and severe respiratory failure occurs.
-The symptomatology of localized emphysema is due to the fact that the injured areas of the lungs put pressure on healthy ones, so a person can even experience asthma attacks.
+Symptoms of emphysema include weight loss, stooping, protruding dimples that are located above the collarbones, problems with listening to breathing, barrel-shaped chest, and severe shortness of breath.
+If we're talking about about the development of diffuse pulmonary emphysema in adults (its treatment is quite complicated), then on the x-ray you can see that the diaphragm is located too low and the lung zone is too transparent.
+The heart changes its position, it becomes more vertical, and severe respiratory failure also occurs.
+The symptoms of localized emphysema are due to the fact that injured areas of the lungs put pressure on healthy ones, so a person may even experience attacks of suffocation.

 Forecast